bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

     brc arch vim /bedrock/strata/crux/etc/rc.conf

-Please note that this ~{explicit~} acceses - and the tedium which results from the extra text to associate the given ~{stratum~} - is relatively rare compared to the other rules.
-It is mostly used as an override.
+Please note that this ~{explicit~} access - and the tedium which results from the extra text to associate the given ~{stratum~} - is relatively rare compared to the other rules.
+It is primarily used as an override.
 For most things the system will automatically determine which ~{stratum~} is appropriate from the following rules.